wlonk/arcadia/vingt-et-un.md

       * The spell requires some sacrifice from the caster, something precious to them.
   * A wild outcome:
-      * The spell will do more or less what you intend.
+      * The spell will do more or less than you intend.
 There's no way to know which until it is cast.
       * The spell will leave its mark upon the caster, that all may know who worked it.